Tuktoyaktuk: Employment

 Many residents continue traditional activities such as hunting, fishing, and trapping.
 Hunting caribou occurs in the autumn, ducks and geese in both spring and autumn, while fishing takes place all year-round.
 Other activities include collecting driftwood, berry picking, and reindeer herding.
 Most productivity today comes from tourism and transportation.
 Marine Transportation Services (MTS) is a major employer in the region, and the fossil fuel industry continues to employ explorers and other workers.

 In 1962, the government-sponsored Tuktoyaktuk Fur Garment Project started; it provided vocational training in industrial sewing and commercial production of items for sale, including parkas, mitts, slippers, mukluks, hats, wall hangings, place mats and dolls produced by local women that were sold in the Tuktoyaktuk Fur Garment Shop.
 The shop closed in the 1980s.

 Demographics

 In the 2021 Canadian census conducted by Statistics Canada, Tuktoyaktuk had a population of 937 living in 285 of its 334 total private dwellings, a change of from its 2016 population of 898.
 With a land area of 12.66 km2, it had a population density of in 2021.

 The average annual personal income in 2015 was $21,984 Canadian and the average family income was $55,424.
 Local languages are Inuinnaqtun (Inuvialuktun) and English with a few North Slavey and Tłı̨chǫ (Dogrib) speakers.
-Tuktoyaktuk is predominately Indigenous (90.8%) with Inuit (Inuvialuit) making up 88.0%, 9.2% non-Aboriginal, 1.7% First Nations and 1.1% giving multiple Indigenous backgrounds.
+Tuktoyaktuk is predominately Indigenous (90.8%) with Inuit (Inuvialuit) making up 88.0%, 1.7% First Nations and 1.1% giving multiple Indigenous backgrounds.
+The remaining 9.2% identify as non-Aboriginal.